Volunteer police cadets

 To become a Volunteer Police Cadet you must:

-- Be aged between 15 and 18 to apply
+- Be aged between 15 and 17 when applying

 - Have an interest in police work or your community

-- Be able to promote equality and diversity
+- Be able to work in a group and contribute

 - You will need to complete an application form